 Last Updated on

-An intensely flavoured lemon pudding that magically separates into two delicious layers – one cake, one sauce.
+An intensely flavoured self saucing lemon pudding that magically separates into two delicious layers – one cake, one sauce.
 Make it with only 5 main ingredients – no eggs needed!

 But if you’re going to take those lemons, you really need to think of something to make with them.
 And relatively fast before they turn into green powder in your fruit bowl.

-You might have seen something like this magic lemon pudding called self-saucing lemon pudding, or even lemon delicious pudding.
-You mix together:
+You might have seen something like this magic lemon pudding called self-saucing lemon pudding, or even lemon delicious pudding (here in Australia!).

 - lemon zest